shabeer-syed/acesinehrs/_pages/about.md

 <iframe width="600" height="380" src="https://mediacentral.ucl.ac.uk//Player?autostart=n&fullscreen=y&width=0&height=0&videoId=CFGDc8DB&quality=hi&captions=y&chapterId=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# Limitations of ACE indicators
+# Limitations of ACEs in EHRs
-It is essential to note that ACE indicators:
+It is essential to note:
-* There are methodological challenges in accurately linking children to their fathers (a long-standing issue of anonymised secondary and primary care data).
+* There are methodological challenges in accurately linking children's EHRs to their fathers' EHRs (a long-standing issue of anonymised secondary and primary care data), meaning ACEs in EHR research have primarily been based on linked maternal and child data.
 * Only identify experiences recorded in semi-structured coded non-identifiable data.
 Many children might have concerns recorded only in free-text data that is not captured in coded data.
 * Do not represent an exhaustive list of all possible adversities experienced by children